Lucy-Family-Institute/presqt/docs/web_services.rst

 **Definition of** ``PresQT FTS Metadata`` **fields**:

 ===================== ====== ==============================================================================
-actions               array  Array of PresQT actions that have taken place on the this project id                    string ID of the PresQT action (uuid4).
+allEnhancedKeywords   array  All Keywords added to this resource via PresQT. actions               array  Array of PresQT actions that have taken place on the this project id                    string ID of the PresQT action (uuid4).
 Created at the time metadata is written actionDateTime        string Date and time that the action took place